Global Grins Board of Directors

 Kenneth A. Ryder – Ken is a partner with the law firm of Garrett DeFrenza Stiepel Ryder, LLP in Costa Mesa, California, specializing in real property law with an emphasis on commercial development, leasing and institutional lending.
 Ken received his B.A. from the University of Notre Dame in 1979 and his Juris Doctor degree from the New York University School of Law in 1982.
 He is also a mediator with the Dispute Resolution Services Program of Orange County’s Community Services Program, having trained with both CSP and with The Strauss Institute for Dispute Resolution at Pepperdine University School of Law.
 Ken has been included in The Best Lawyers in America, Real Estate Law in 2006-2011, and he has been named in “Southern California Super Lawyers”, and “Los Angeles Magazine” as one of the best real estate attorneys in 2006-2010.
 He is a former member of the Board of Directors and President of Friends in Service to Humanity, Harbor Area (“FISH”), an Orange County charity that strives to prevent homelessness and provide meal assistance to low income, elderly and home-bound individuals.
 Ken is an avid wine collector and enjoys fishing the Sea of Cortez.
 He has been married for 25 years to his wife, Tina, and has four children.

 Kelli Tennant – Kelli Tennant was raised in Temecula, California.
 She was a standout prep volleyball player and eventually went on to USC, where she served as Co-Captain and led her team to the Final Four in 2007.
 She was ultimately forced to retire from her beloved sport immediately following this after being diagnosed with an autoimmune disease, fibromyalgia.
-After retiring and upon graduation, she served as a volleyball analyst and reporter for the PAC12 Networks and ESPNU and is now a full time anchor and reporter for Time Warner Cable SportsNet in Los Angeles covering the Lakers, Dodgers, Sparks and Galaxy.
-Kelli currently resides in Santa Monica, CA and can be found running on Ocean Ave. with her robot fiance, Nick Ekbatani.
+After retiring and upon graduation, she served as a volleyball analyst and reporter for the PAC12 Networks and ESPNU and is now a full time anchor and reporter for Time Warner Cable SportsNet and SportsNet LA covering the Lakers, Dodgers, Sparks and Galaxy.
+She recently just became a published author of The Transition: Every Athlete’s Guide to Life After Sports.
+This book encompasses all the issues athletes go through as they move into the real world and helps them deal with loss of identity and depression as well as navigating them through the job search and life of a “normal person.”
+Kelli currently resides in beautiful Santa Monica, CA and can be found in Soul Cycle and Platinum Pilates classes.

 Previous Board Members